wp-plugins/islam-companion/README.txt

 License: GPLV2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Islam Companion is a Wordpress plugin that allows you to read the Holy Quran in your own language.
-It also allows you to listen to the Holy Quran in Arabic and Urdu
+This plugin allows you to read the Holy Quran in over 40 languages.
+It also allows listening to recitation of Holy Quran in Arabic and Urdu

 == Description ==
 The plugin allows you to configure the language, narrator, surah and start ruku from the settings page.
 The plugin displays verses from the Holy Quran on a dashboard widget.
 The user can use navigation links to view next and previous verses.
 The plugin also displays an audio player that recites the quranic verses in Arabic and Urdu